vvscode/docs/docs/voice/voice-for-ios/sinch-client.md

-[block:callout]
-{
-  "type": "info",
-  "title": "Note",
+> **Note**
+>
-  "body": "If the application is meant to only make outgoing calls but not receive incoming calls, don’t call the `startListeningOnActiveConnection`.
-Outgoing calls can be made after calling the start method, and after the delegate has received the callback `clientDidStart:`."
+> If the application is meant to only make outgoing calls but not receive incoming calls, don’t call the `startListeningOnActiveConnection`.
+Outgoing calls can be made after calling the start method, and after the delegate has received the callback `clientDidStart:`.
-}
-[/block]

 For applications that want to receive incoming calls while not running in the foreground, `push notifications <localandremotepushnotifications>` are required.

 ### Life cycle management of a *SINClient*-instance